-Four ways parents can help address emotional issues while sheltering in place and beyond.
+Four ways parents can help address emotional issues related to tech overload.

-Schools around the country are closed until further notice as doctors, scientists, and the government grapple with how to control the spread of COVID-19.
-This has left many kids to their own devices, literally, with no social plans, sports, classes, or structure.
+Schools around the country are in flux as doctors, scientists, and the government grapple with how to control the spread of COVID-19 and introduce a new vaccine.
+This has left many kids to their own devices, literally, with school and social life focused mainly online.
 In one respect, we are lucky to have the option of tech for distance learning and connecting with friends.
 But overconsumption can take a toll on our mental health, especially for teens vulnerable to feelings of depression and anxiety during this unsettling time.

 “As kids and adults, it is hard enough to deal with change, but to deal with uncertainty—that is exceptionally challenging,” says Dr. Delaney Ruston, Seattle-based physician and creator of the award-winning film Screenagers, and the film’s sequel Screenagers: Next Chapter, which explores the issue of screen time and mental health through the lens of Dr. Ruston’s daughter, who suffers from depression.

 The Royal Society for Public Health in England revealed that 3 of the 4 most popular social media platforms had a net negative effect on the mental well-being of young adults aged 14 to 24.
 Several studies have found that the link depends on how often kids are on social media.
 One U.S. study found that occasional users of social media are almost three times less likely to be depressed than heavy users.
 Another study in Canada found that kids grades 7-12 who used social media more than 2 hours a day are much more likely to rate their mental health as ‘fair’ or ‘poor’ compared with moderate users.